j4321/tkcalendar/README.rst

 =========

+- tkcalendar 1.3.1
+    * Fix bug in day selection when firstweekday is sunday

 - tkcalendar 1.3.0

     * No longer set locale globally to avoid conflicts between several instances, use babel module instead